 A: You're right.
 Because you spend a lot of time around other people, your chances of getting a cold or the flu this winter are high.
 Remember to wash your hands frequently and get a flu vaccine.

 What's the difference between colds and the flu?
-A typical cold causes a runny nose (the discharge is usually clear, but it could be yellow or green in the mornings), body aches, coughing, and sometimes a mild fever (usually for the first three to four days).
+A typical cold causes a runny nose (the discharge is usually clear, but it could be yellow or green in the mornings), body aches, coughing, and sometimes a mild fever (usually for the first 3 to 4 days).
 By day four or five, you should be well on your way to recovery.

 Flu, on the other hand, can produce all those symptoms, plus headaches, fatigue, and most significantly a higher fever.